Learning Theme: Discovery of community

 Essential Questions: What is community?
 What is our role within a community?

-Students in the Ignite Program are encouraged to orient their thinking, research, questions, and discoveries toward the goal of understanding how their individual actions make a difference in both local and global communities.
+Students in the 10th-grade are encouraged to orient their thinking, research, questions, and discoveries toward the goal of understanding how their individual actions make a difference in both local and global communities.

 We help our students find their place and role within local communities and eventually in the global community.
 This is achieved through integrated academic and grade-level programming.
 Throughout the course of the year students will actively participate in community-needs assessments to create community-building events both at Tilton School and within the local community.